Ishitajoshii/bubble/README.md

-# SwiftQuery
+# Bubble

-SwiftQuery is a small full-stack demo for prompt-to-SQL query sessions with:
+Bubble is a small full-stack demo for prompt-to-SQL query sessions with:

 - a React frontend
 - a FastAPI backend